Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Training of an IBC-DMP agent

-The training process of the IBC-DMP agent is organized as a flow chart illustrated in Fig.~\ref{fig:over_view}.
-Similar to a traditional DDPG agent, the IBC-DMP agent consists of four forward neural networks (FNN), namely a source actor network $\pi_{\theta}: \mathcal{S} \rightarrow \mathcal{A}$, a target actor network $\pi_{\theta'}: \mathcal{S} \rightarrow \mathcal{A}$, a source critic network $Q_w: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, and a target critic network $Q_{w'}: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$, where the subscripts $\theta$, $\theta'$, $w$ and $w'$ denote the parameters of these networks.
-The source actor and critic networks are constructed to approximate the optimal policy and the value function of the RL problem.
+The training process of an IBC-DMP agent is illustrated as a flow chart in Fig.~\ref{fig:over_view}.
+Similar to a traditional DDPG agent, the IBC-DMP agent consists of four forward neural networks (FNN), namely source and target actors $\pi_{\theta},\pi_{\theta'}$ and source and target critics $Q_w,Q_{w'}$, where the subscripts $\theta$, $\theta'$, $w$ and $w'$ denote the parameters of these networks.
+The source actor and critic are constructed to approximate the optimal policy and the value function of the RL problem, respectively.
 Meanwhile, the target networks are used to improve the stability of this approximation.

-Besides, the IBC-DMP agent is equipped with a dual-buffer structure, which is inspired by the previous work on off-policy RL~\cite{ying2022trajectory, gupta2022exploiting}.
-The \textit{demo buffer} is used to store the demonstration data of the human motion recorded in Sec.~\ref{sec:human_data} and the \textit{replay buffer} serves as a normal experience replay storage unit.
-The buffers are designed with fixed depths.
-Both buffers import the demonstration data from the recorded demo trials before the start of the training process.
-They also provide the batched data to calculate the losses for the FNNs.
-The training process is summarized as the following five steps.
+Different from a conventional DDPG agent, an IBC-DMP agent has two data buffers, namely a \textit{demo buffer} and a \textit{replay buffer}, inspired by the previous work on dual-buffer off-policy RL~\cite{ying2022trajectory, gupta2022exploiting}.
+The \textit{demo buffer} (marked as a red dashed box in Fig.~\ref{fig:over_view}) stores the demonstration data of the human motion recorded in Sec.~\ref{sec:human_data}, used to promote the learning of the agent via the \textit{IBC} technology.
+Meanwhile, the \textit{replay buffer} serves as a normal experience replay storage unit but is initialized using the demonstration data, which is different from a conventional DDPG approach.
+We refer to this initialization process as \textit{demonstration initialization for replay (DIR)} and highlight it using a blue dashed box in Fig.~\ref{fig:over_view}.

+The DIR technology originated from a very straightforward idea of utilizing demonstration for RL, namely mixing the demonstration data and the experience data in the replay buffer.
+Nevertheless, these two data sources encode diverse policies and may lead to unexpected extrapolations, potentially causing overfitting, as explained in Sec.~\ref{sec:bc}.
+To mitigate this effect, DIR only imports demonstration to the replay buffer during initialization, allowing the demonstration to be forgotten when the agent is well trained.
+Based on this, IBC further promotes the learning speed by imitating the high-value actions from the demonstration, which is to be explained in the next subsection.